tiprankstipranks

 We operate in a highly competitive industry, and we may be adversely affected by competition and other changes in our markets.

 The markets for our products and services are highly competitive and are subject to rapid technological changes and evolving customer demands and needs.
-We compete on the basis of various factors, including the quality of content embedded in our databases, customers' perception of our products relative to the value that they deliver, user interface of the products and the quality of our overall offerings.
-Many of our principal competitors are established companies that have substantial financial resources, recognized brands, technological expertise and market experience, and these competitors sometimes have more established positions in certain product lines and geographies than we do.
-We also compete with smaller and sometimes newer companies, some of which are specialized with a narrower focus than our company, and with other Internet services companies and search providers.
-New and emerging technologies, including without limitation, AI, can also have the impact of allowing start-up companies to enter the market more quickly than they would have been able to in the past.
+We compete on the basis of various factors, including the quality of content embedded in our databases, customers' perception of our products relative to the value that they deliver, user experience, and the quality of our overall offerings.
+Many of our principal competitors are established companies that have substantial financial resources, recognized brands, technological expertise, and market experience, and these competitors sometimes have more established positions in certain product lines and geographies than we do.
+We also compete with smaller and sometimes newer companies, some of which are specialized with a narrower focus than our company, and with other internet services companies and search providers.
+New and emerging technologies, including AI, can also have the impact of allowing start-up companies to enter the market more quickly than they would have been able to in the past.
 In addition, some of our competitors combine competing products with complementary products as packaged solutions, which could pre-empt use of our products or solutions and some of our customers may decide to independently develop certain products and services.
-If we fail to compete effectively, our financial condition and results of operations would be adversely affected.
+If we fail to compete effectively, our financial condition and results of operations could be adversely affected.

 Demand - Risk 1